adafii/ties323/server/README.md

 ### Setting firewall for mail-ofu (50 minutes)

 - OpenBSD uses PF as firewall.
-It's enabled by default, but the ruleset should be still customized to be strict as possible.
+It's enabled by default, but its ruleset should be customized to be as strict as possible
-- [PF user's guide](https://www.openbsd.org/faq/pf/index.html) was a good resource for setting up the firewall.
+- I used [PF user's guide](https://www.openbsd.org/faq/pf/index.html) as my documentation
-- I configured PF to allow:
+- PF was configured to allow:
-    - Outgoing TCP, UDP and ICMP connections (I might restrict this more later if needed)
+    - All outgoing TCP, UDP and ICMP connections (I might restrict this later if needed)
     - Incoming TCP connections to SSH port 2288
-- PF tracks the state by default, so returning traffic, both ways, always passes unless explicitly denied.
+- PF tracks the state by default, so returning traffic, both ways, always passes unless explicitly restricted
 - After setting the rules:
 ```
 mail$ doas pfctl -sr